 Wondering how to prepare for a workout?
 Whether you’re embarking on a brand new fitness routine from a standing start, or looking to step your regular workout up to the next level, it’s important to be physically and mentally ready for the challenges you’re going to meet.

+Learning your muscle fiber types (opens in new tab) can help you get the most from your workouts.
 And if you’re looking for more ways to get the most from your workout, our guide to the best protein powder can help you find the right supplement to build and maintain muscle.
 Simply shake it up in the best protein shaker and enjoy it on the go.

 Why is preparation important?